klenin/cats-judge/README.md

 ## Installation

   * Clone this repository
-  * To install development environments and tools on Windows, run scripts in `install` directory
+  * To install development environments and tools on Windows or Linux, run scripts in `install` directory
   * Make sure your `perl` and `git` are in `PATH`
   * Run `perl install.pl`
   * See [Advanced installation](#advanced-installation) in case of problems